Posts tagged “stakeholder”

 At the start of the process, it’s likely that the ‘decided’ slice is slimmer than the other two.
 As the process unfolds, things usually shift from ‘open’ to ‘negotiable’ and from ‘negotiable’ to ‘decided’.
 Principles and assessment criteria get agreed.
 Ways of working are negotiated.
 Working groups or consultation processes are established.
 Exploratory conversations crystalise into options which get fleshed out and then assessed.
 Some options get discarded and others emerge as front-runners.

 Sometimes, things can move in the other direction: when opposition is so strong that you have to think again, or when new information emerges which shows that ways forward which had seemed marginal are now much more likely to work.
 In extreme circumstances, this may lead to the initiative being abandoned altogether.
-The recent debacle over England’s publicly-owned forests is an example of this.
+The debacle over England's publicly-owned forests is an example of this.

 Tell people what’s ‘up for grabs’